Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of Branded Hospitality - Top VCs in Food and Beverage

-Branded Hospitality is an investment firm that backs companies in the hospitality, food and beverage, and media sectors.
-They focus on driving growth and innovation for ventures across these interconnected industries.
+Branded Hospitality is an investment firm that supports ventures and solutions at the intersection of hospitality, food and beverage, and technology.
+They focus on driving growth and innovation within these interconnected industries.

-• Industries of focus: Hospitality, Food and Beverage, Retail Technology, SaaS
+• Industries of focus: Hospitality, Food and Beverage, Retail Technology, SaaS, Consumer Goods

 • Geographical presence: Based in New York, New York